Razaik25/twitter_client/README.md

 * Twitter

 ### User Stories:
-* As a guest, I should be able to log in using to the application using Twitter
+* As a guest, I should be able to log in to the application using Twitter
 * As a user, I should be able to see my twitter timeline
 * As a user, when I click on each tweet it should open detailed view of that tweet
 * As a user, I should be able to upload a photo/video to a tweet